ugwu01/PortfolioProject_SQL/README.md

 Transaction control language
 The relational engine uses transaction control language (TCL) to automatically make database changes.
 For example, the database uses the ROLLBACK command to undo an erroneous transaction.

-This Project aims to showcase my ability to use the various structured query language (SQL) commands.
+This Project capstone project that aims to showcase my ability to use the various structured query language (SQL) commands.

-This project is a capstone project to showcase my ability to